LivePayments: Frequently Asked Questions

 Please note that all first withdrawals are subject to a 5-business day payout delay.
 This is a one-time security hold, all future withdrawals are then set to go out bi-weekly without delay, every Tuesday and Friday.
 To determine when this hold will be lifted, review the date of your first withdrawal in the “Disbursements” tab and count 5 business days after that date.
 The funds should then appear in your account in 1-2 business days, depending on your bank.

 - The sales tax is calculated using our advanced sales tax calculation engine.
 Based on the destination ZIP code, the calculator applies the correct state and local sales tax rate on the hammer price and shipping and handling fees.
-Processing fees and buyer’s premium may also be taxable depending on the state.
+Online payment fees and buyer’s premium may also be taxable depending on the state.
 For more information, please review Internet Sales Tax: When LiveAuctioneers Collects and Remits and FAQ: Sales Tax Collection & Remittance through LivePayments

 When is safe to ship/release items paid for via LivePayments?